mitnk/tiny-dlna/README.md

 ```

 If there is a `bar.srt` in the same directory, it will be served as long as
-the DLNA device supports subtitles.
+the DLNA render supports subtitles.

 ## Dev